 Our research is editorially independent but we may earn a commission for purchases made through our links.

-A beautiful coastal resort town, Cascais is an easy day trip from the capital.
-You’ll be lured in by the city’s charming old town, filled with patterned pavements, quaint boutiques and a mix of architectural features.
-The beach area is a great escape in summertime, where you’ll find a lively coast full of sunseekers.
+A beautiful coastal resort town, Cascais is a popular day trip from Lisbon.
+You’ll be lured in by the city’s charming old town, filled with patterned pavements, quaint boutiques, and a mix of architectural features.
+The beach area is a great escape in the summertime, where you’ll find a lively coast full of sunseekers.
 It has been a busy fishing port since medieval times when King Luis I moved his summer activities to the Palacio da Cidadela, the town’s 17th-century waterfront fortress.
 Spend a day at Praia do Guincho watching the windsurfers, then take a break in the leafy Parque do Marechal.

 Nicknamed the “Venice of Portugal”, Aveiro boasts a beautiful maze of canals that wind throughout the city.
-Its charming streets are lined with excellent examples of Portuguese architecture, from the white-washed Mediterranean houses to the traditional “azulejo” facades.
-You’ll find colorful gondolas floating along the canals, while historic sites, gorgeous beaches and an excellent food scene offers plenty of captivating scenery.
+One of Europe’s best-kept secrets, its charming streets are lined with excellent examples of Portuguese architecture, from the white-washed Mediterranean houses to the traditional “azulejo” facades.
+You’ll find colorful gondolas floating along the canals, while historic sites, gorgeous beaches, and an excellent food scene offer plenty of captivating scenery.
 Make sure to visit the São Gonçalinho Chapel and the Convento de Jesus to admire architecture and artwork, while the Aveiro Cathedral features beautiful Baroque architecture.

 Aljezur and nearby Costa Vicentina boast charming towns that offer beautiful beaches and local seafood restaurants serving up the daily catch.
 Instead of visiting the more tourist-packed areas of Albufeira, visit this area to enjoy sunbathing in the summer, while winter is great for surfers wanting to catch a big wave.
 Take a stroll to admire the traditional Portuguese infrastructure and explore its variety of historical remains, then meander through the greenery in Parque Natural do Sudoeste Alentejano e Costa Vicentina.